lurgh/infinitive-jkp717/README.md

 Infinitive reads and writes information from the Infinity thermostat.
 It also gathers data by passively observing traffic exchanged between the thermostat and other system components.

+#### Protocol Notes
 Building on the work documented above, a numer of additional details about the protocol have been discovered.
+These notes are based on observations of the protocol exchanges on a 2-zone system with 2-stage gas furnace, 2-stage AC compressor, and media filter.

 Register 3b.06: some numbers, then dealer name and phone; numbers probably correspond to settings from the UI/SAM such as filter reminder, UV reminder, Humidifier reminder, Backlight, units F/C, auto mode enabled, sys heat/cool/heatcool, deadband, cycles/hr, programmable fan option